lars1050/csc321-s25/08_observer/README.md

 ### Deliverables

 1. Draw a UML Diagram the represents this application.
 You do not have to include and of the classes Weather\*.java or Images\*.java.

+1. Add `public void subscribe(boolean checked)` to the `Observer` interface.
+This will be used by `FrontPage` to inform the Observer when the corresponding checkbox is checked (pass true) or unchecked (pass false).
+You will need to change all the Observers, because this is a change to the interface.

 1. Complete WeatherSubscriber.java.
 Use StocksSubscriber.java as a guide on what to do.